-The majority said they had no regrets about entering the profession and only 8 per cent said teaching was no longer their true calling.
+Most said they had no regrets about entering the profession - and only 8 per cent would admit that teaching was not their true calling.

-The poll of 500 teachers, including 82 heads or deputy heads, reveals that the promise of a "rewarding and varied" job and the chance to work with children were the main reasons for entering the profession.
+The poll of 500 teachers across Wales and England, including 82 heads or deputy heads, reveals that the promise of a "rewarding and varied" job and the chance to work with children were the main reasons for them entering the profession.

 Steve Sinnott, general secretary of the National Union of Teachers, said:

-The hours teachers spend at school also seems to be increasing.
-The survey shows 51 per cent leave home before 7.30am compared to 31 per cent four years ago, although earlier starting times are more common in the South where journeys to work take longer.
-The proportion of teachers who leave for school before 7.30am and arrive home after 6pm has almost doubled to 18 per cent.
+The hours teachers spend at school also seem to be on the increase.
+The survey shows that 51 per cent of teachers leave home before 7.30am compared with just 31 per cent four years ago, although earlier starting times are more common in the south of England because of commuting time.

-Nineteen out of 20 teachers say they have to work at home every night, with three-quarters spending over an hour marking or preparing lessons.
+Nineteen out of 20 teachers say they have to work at home every night, with three-quarters spending more than an hour marking or preparing lessons.